slitz/DeVogeLitzMod/README.md

 Execution guide:

-1) Import the source code into Eclipse.
+1) Import the source code into Eclipse*.
 2) Build and export a .jar file.
 3) Launch the DEVS-Suite simulator.
 4) Select File > Load Model then click the Configure button.